Lavender-Discord/Lavender/README.md

 # Credits

 Lavender uses snippets from many other theme devs, all the snippets are either in `/addons` folder or in snippets file in `src/base/snippets.css` with credits to the respective devs.
 (Contact me in my [server](discord.gg/B9TK7nqRE4) if I have forgotten or mistaken with any credits 👍)

+# Client Support

+Lavender officially only supports powercord but if you want to use Lavender in other client mods you can do it yourself by modifying `theme.css` file.

 # Previews